MikePia/ocr/README.md

-# A project to create and run quizes.
+# A program to create and run quizes.
 ## Features
 * GUI Written in Pyside6
 * Explanation of answers dynamiclly retrieved from openai and stored to your database